-The Companies Bill 2012 is the culmination of a work programme commenced by the then Department of Enterprise and Employment in 1999, with the establishment of a company law consolidation project.
+The Companies Act 2014 is the culmination of a work programme commenced by the then Department of Enterprise and Employment in 1999, with the establishment of a company law consolidation project.
 The following year the Company Law Review Group (CLRG) was established on a non-statutory basis, being put on a statutory footing by the Company Law Enforcement Act 2001, Part 7.
 Click here to access all the CLRG reports.

-The Companies Bill will repeal more than two dozen statutes, effectively, the entire of the Companies Acts 1963 to 2013, with the exception of EU-derived securities law, and will consolidate them in a single statute.
+The Companies Act will repeal more than two dozen statutes, effectively, the entire of the Companies Acts 1963 to 2013, with the exception of EU-derived securities law, and will consolidate them in a single statute.

 Unlike previous consolidations of company law, the Companies Bill requires existing private companies to take an active step after enactment to prepare a new-form constitution and elect either to re-register as a designated activity company or to register (or be deemed to register) as a new-form private company limited by shares.
 The resources presented here set out the steps that need to be taken and the options for transition.